splunk/public-o11y-docs/data-visualization/navigate-with-data-links.rst

 #.
 Select :guilabel:`Save` to create the new link.

-The link now appears on the :strong:`Actions` menu for the property.
+The link now appears on the :guilabel:`Actions` menu for the property.

 .. note:: If you selected Entire Organization as the scope, the link is also added to the :guilabel:`Global Data Links` page.